segamble/gc-pricing/content/pricing-input.md

 layout: 'inputs'
 ---

-## Pricing for Our New Favorite Client
+## Pricing for Our New Favorite Client Rich is editing

 **You** are going to *love* working with gC!